 I distrust plot for two reasons: first, because our lives are largely plotless, even when you add in all our reasonable precautions and careful planning; and second, because I believe plotting and the spontaneity of real creation aren’t compatible.

 It’s been a while.
 My contribution to this week’s Inspiration Monday.

 * * * * *

 Peeling back the cover was the easy part.
 It was the thin sheet that concerned him.
 Cold air settling on bare flesh would be a wake-up call to the deepest sleeper on this ship, with everyone programmed to fear the cold like his kind were prone to fear the heat.

 The ceiling ducts clicked, slowly at first, gaining tempo before the cabin heat blasted against his back.
 Now was his moment.
 He had to work fast or he’d melt before he got out of there.

 Index finger and thumb of each hand pinched the top of the sheet.
 The sleeper shifted her legs.
 Her limp arm dropped from her side to the cot.
 She rolled onto her back, and he used the distraction of her motion to jerk the sheet down to her knees.
-And there it was.
+And there it was–the device so valuable she slept with it.
 Not even strapped down.
 Waiting for him.

 There was something else–a tension on his leg.
 His eyeballs burned in the sockets.
 That heat.
 It was shutting down his sight, his lungs.
 He’d discarded his suit outside the cabin to gain agility, but he’d underestimated how quickly their heat would affect him.
 He reached to free his leg but his fingers met the hot skin of an EF-19 human fist clutching his pant leg.
 One merciful moment of regained sight showed him her outstretched arm, her open eyes, her hardened glare.
 Just before he fell to his knees.